 More Easy Flatbread Recipes

 Grilled Peach, Pesto, and Burrata Flatbread

 - Flavorless oil or olive oil for coating

-- Heat grill over medium heat.
-If using grill grates, ensure grates are clean.
-Brush sides of sliced peaches with oil, also brush the grill grates.
-Place peach slices, side down, on grates.
-After about one minute, push back and forth the ensure they're not sticking.
+- Place peach slices on grates on their sides.
+After about one minute of cooking, push the slices gently back and forth to ensure they're not sticking to the grates.
 Continue cooking for approximately 2-3 additional minutes on each side, until grill marks appear and peaches are slightly caramelized.
 Remove from grill and set aside.

 - Brush top of naan with oil, and place top side down on the grill.
-Brush the back of naan with oil.
-Cook for 2-3 minutes until marked and slightly crispy.
-Turn naan back, bottom side down (or remove from the grill) and spread pesto on naan.
-Add burrata, divided between the two flatbreads.
-Cover and let cook for 3-4 minutes until burrata is slightly melted.
+Brush the back of naan with oil while the top cooks.
+Cook for 2-3 minutes until the top has grill marks and is slightly crispy.

-- Add peaches back on flatbread.
-Top with a handful of arugula, black pepper, and a drizzle of honey.
+- Remove the flatbread from the grill and add peaches back on flatbread.
+Top the pizzas with a handful of arugula, black pepper, flakey sea salt, and a drizzle of honey.
+Slice and enjoy!